MicroEJ/docs/ApplicationDeveloperGuide/sandboxedAppSharedInterface.rst

 Principle
 ---------

-The Shared Interface mechanism provided by MicroEJ Core Engine is an object communication bus based on plain Java interfaces where method calls are allowed to cross MicroEJ Sandboxed Applications boundaries without relying on Kernel APIs.
+The Shared Interface mechanism provided by the Core Engine is an object communication bus based on plain Java interfaces where method calls are allowed to cross Sandboxed Applications boundaries without relying on Kernel APIs.

-The Shared Interface mechanism is the cornerstone for designing reliable Service Oriented Architectures on top of MicroEJ.
+The Shared Interface mechanism is the cornerstone for designing reliable Service Oriented Architectures.
 Communication is based on the sharing of interfaces defining APIs (Contract Oriented Programming).